 The company needs to use HMRC’s ERS service to file annual return(s).
 The company will not be able to file an online annual return until the relevant scheme or arrangement has been registered with HMRC and the scheme or arrangement having been issued with a unique scheme reference number.
 See the Registration and self-certification of tax-advantaged share schemes guidance note.

 HMRC strongly recommends that a company uses its templates as this will limit the margin for error and rejected filings as a result, but it is possible for a company to create its own template and HMRC has produced technical notes to support a company in this process.
 These are available for each tax-advantaged scheme and can be accessed by clicking the relevant scheme link below.
-Companies who wish to create their own templates should not underestimate the time, resource and
+Companies who wish to create their own templates should not

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.